Mathics3/mathics-core/FUTURE.rst

 This is something that I think would be extremely useful and is straightforward to do someone has used Mathematica over the years knows it well.
-I think most of this could be supported in Mathics code itself and loaded as packages.
+I think most of this could be supported in Mathics3 ode itself and loaded as packages.
 Any takers?